mgoellnitz/JFileSync3/README.md

 - a Unix shell script ('bin/JFileSync3')
 - a Unity launcher script

-ATTENTION: Because JFileSync is distributed as a Zip archive, Unix users will have to give executable rights manually before launching the application, e.g.:
+ATTENTION: Because JFileSync3 is distributed as a Zip archive, Unix users will have to give executable rights manually before launching the application, e.g.:
-'chmod a+rx JFileSync.sh'.
+'chmod a+rx bin/JFileSync3'.

 Nearly all functions of JFileSync3 can be controlled via the Graphical User Interface (GUI).
 However, JFileSync3 provides full access to all features (apart from plug-ins) via the command line interface.
-Call `bin/JFileSync -help` to get an overview of all possible command line options.
+Call `bin/JFileSync3 -help` to get an overview of all possible command line options.

 ## Configuration

-JFileSync works with profiles controlling which folders to use, which files to include or ommit, how to log into WebDAV servers, and which encryption cipher and passphrase to use.
+JFileSync3 works with profiles controlling which folders to use, which files to include or ommit, how to log into WebDAV servers, and which encryption cipher and passphrase to use.